 process of signing up for an account & confirming it.

 Create account after

 There’s nothing more disgusting than witnessing “Register to Create an Account!” popup before you complete your purchase.
-You’ll be amazed to know that online retailer sales went up by $300 million just by removing the register button.
+You’ll be amazed to know that online retail sales went up by $300 million just by removing the register button.